kubeshark/docs/src/pages/en/performance.md

 > Read more in the [Pod Targeting](/en/pod_targeting) section

+> **Hint:** If you enter a rule that filters out all pods (e.g., a non-existing namespace), you're effectively shutting down Kubeshark, causing minimal to no resource consumption.
+The limiting rule can be deleted when there's a need to process traffic (e.g., during an incident or when actively working on a bug).

 ### Traffic Sampling

 `TrafficSampleRate` is a number representing a percentage between 0 and 100.
 This number causes Kubeshark to randomly select L4 streams, not exceeding the set percentage.